Communicate better

 - Misinterpretations: Cultural differences or personal biases may cause the receiver to wrongly understand the message or its intent.

-Example: Clear messaging
+Clear and complete messaging

 "Let's meet tomorrow"